-Don't turn away if you come across anchovies in a fish market; despite their diminutive size, anchovy brim with health benefiting omega-3 fatty acids, calcium, iodine and selenium.
+Don't turn away if you come across anchovies in a fish market; despite their diminutive size, anchovies brim with health-benefiting omega-3 fatty acids, calcium, iodine, and selenium.

-Anchovies are small, slender, warm water fish living near coastal areas of all major oceans and seas around the world.
-Some of common names of anchovies are California anchovy, pinhead, anchoveta, நெத்திலி மீன், etc. The genus Engraulis includes about nine species.
+Anchovies are small, slender, warm-water fish living near coastal areas of all major oceans and seas around the world.
+Some of the common names of anchovies are California anchovy, pinhead, anchoveta, நெத்திலி மீன், etc. The genus Engraulis includes about nine species.

 Scientific name: Engraulis encrasicholus (L.) (Eurpean anchovy), Engraulis capensis (South African anchovy), Stolephorus indicus (Indian anchovy), Engraulis mordax (Californian anchovy), etc.

 |Anchovies.
 Photo courtesy: Marco verch|

 Anchovies are small pelagic fish that feed on small crustaceans (zooplankton).
 The body is vertically compressed with long snouts that overhang a large, lower-opening mouth.
-Their dorsal surface has bluish-green and underneath silver gray.
+Their dorsal surface is bluish-green and underneath silver gray.
 They typically grow up to 7 inches in length and weigh about 10 g.

 Anchovies usually spawn throughout the year depending on the region; generally in pelagic waters of coastal areas and estuaries.
 The lifespan is about 5 years.

 Anchovies are often migratory forage fish Estuaries and bays provide important habitat for the northern anchovy, which spends significant time in these habitats.
 They feed primarily on planktonic crustaceans and fish larvae.

 Being an oily fish, anchovies are an ideal source of vitamin A, vitamin D, and more importantly a unique source long chain omega-3 fatty acids (PUFA).

-Its protein is easily digestible and composes all the essential amino acids which favourably complement cereals and legumes protein.
+Its protein is easily digestible and composes all the essential amino acids that favorably complement cereals and legumes protein.

-Consumption anchovy is also known to have health benefits among the adult population.
+Consumption of anchovy is also known to have health benefits among the adult population.
 Several large trials have evaluated the effect of fish or fish oils on heart disease.
 In the "GISSI Prevention Trial, heart attack survivors who took a 1-gram capsule of omega-3 fats every day for three years were less likely to have a repeat heart attack, stroke, or die of sudden death than those who took a placebo".

 100 g hold 69 IU of vitamin D; about 17% of daily recommended intake.
 Vitamin D plays an important role in calcium metabolism and offers protection from cancers.